Jeffrey S. Boyd: Career

+Boyd retired from the court in September 2025.
+In October 2025, Governor Greg Abbott appointed former Texas Solicitor General Kyle D. Hawkins to succeed him.

 Personal life

 Boyd resides in Austin with his wife, the former Jackie Tubbs, who has served since 2005 as director of children's ministries at the Brentwood Oaks Church of Christ.
-Their twin daughters, Hanna and Abbie, both graduated from Abilene Christian University, and their son, Carter Scott Boyd, graduated from Savannah College of Art and Design in Savannah, Georgia.
+Their twin daughters, Hanna and Abbie, both graduated from Abilene Christian University, and their son graduated from Savannah College of Art and Design in Savannah, Georgia.